What is a concept map? The Complete Guide

 Why use concept maps?

 The human brain processes visual information better than any other type of information.
 To be more precise, 90% of the data transmitted to the brain is visual.
 Consequently, concept mapping is a very efficient technique.
-Moreover, it is very simple to use and you can also have fun while creating one.
+Moreover, it is very simple to use, and you can also have fun while creating one.
 You can use it for different purposes and domains:

 Concept mapping for education

-Concept mapping for business
+Concept Mapping for Business

 Concept mapping for personal life